risk-first/website/menagerie/Risk-Landscape.md

 ## Causation & Correlation

-Although we're going to try and categorise the kinds of things we see on this [Risk Landscape](Risk-Landscape), this isn't going to be perfect:
+Although we're going to try and categorise the kinds of things we see on this [Risk Landscape](Risk-Landscape), this isn't going to be perfect, because:

  - One risk can "blend" into another just like sometimes a "field" is also a "car-park" or a building might contain some trees (but isn't a forest).
  - As we know from [Part 1](Home#Part-1-Introduction), mitigating one risk probably means accepting another.